mustiyoruk/react-redux-recipies/README.md

 # React-Redux Recipes Project
 ## Purpose
- using redux and react-redux library to manage state of recipes of a restaurant
+ using redux toolkit library to manage state of recipes of a restaurant